Alfresco/acs-packaging/docs/creating-a-t-engine.md

 #### Hello World T-Engine Standalone

-This section will describe how to run and debug the example [Hello World T-Engine](https://github.com/Alfresco/alfresco-helloworld-transformer/tree/master/alfresco-helloworld-transformer-engine).
+This section will describe how to run and debug the example Hello World T-Engine which can be found in the [alfresco-helloworld-transformer](https://github.com/Alfresco/alfresco-helloworld-transformer/tree/master/alfresco-helloworld-transformer-engine).

-1. Clone the **Hello World T-Engine** project.
+1. Clone the **alfresco-helloworld-transformer** project and navigate to the **alfresco-helloworld-transformer-engine** folder.
 2. Build the T-Engine
     ```bash
     mvn clean install -Plocal